Autodesk/arnold-usd/README.md

 - No basisCurves
 - No field3d volume grids
 - Not all the parameters are accessible through the render settings
     - Texture Cache size
     - Texture generation parameters (automip, autotile)
 - No normal maps on the UsdPreviewSurface
 - Only converging renders are supported (ie. it’s not possible to block the viewport until the render finishes)
 - No HdExtComputation and UsdSkel computation via the render delegate
 - No of physical camera parameters
 - No coordsys support
+- Volumes can't be instanced
+- No per face material assigments
+- Can't open textures from usdz files
+- Only 8 bit precision for the rendered buffers

+** Roadmap **
+- Removing the limitations
+- Support the OptiX Denoiser
+- Plugin registry for the Render Delegate for custom Hydra primitives and overriding built-in behavior
+- Improved Katana support
+- Testing the render delegate using usdrecord

 ## Node Registry Plugin